MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 - Applicable: This issue applies to Azure Kubernetes Service (AKS) private preview customers who plan to upgrade to 2108.
 - Remediation: The operator must delete all AKS clusters and uninstall the private preview of the AKS service.
-- Occurrence: Any stamp that has the AKS private preview installed will experience this error.
+- Occurrence: Any stamp that has the AKS private preview installed will experience this message.

 For known Azure Stack Hub update issues, see [Troubleshooting Updates in Azure Stack Hub](azure-stack-troubleshooting.md#troubleshoot-azure-stack-hub-updates).